From quantum Ore extensions to quantum tori via noncommutative UFDs

-At this point we note that all iterated skew polynomial extensions arising from quantum Kac--Moody algebras $\UU_q(\g)$ satisfy the Levendorskii--Soibelman straightening rule and are CGL extensions with respect to an action of a torus arising from the root lattice grading of $\UU_q(\g)$.
+At this point we note that the subalgebras $\UU^\pm[w]$ of quantum Kac--Moody algebras $\UU_q(\g)$ introduced by De Concini--Kac--Procesi \cite{DKP} and Lusztig \cite{L} are iterated skew polynomial extensions which satisfy the Levendorskii--Soibelman straightening rule and are CGL extensions with respect to an action of a torus arising from the root lattice grading of $\UU_q(\g)$.
+(See \exref{quantSchubert} for details.)

 In this paper, we construct embeddings of the form \eqref{eemb} for all CGL extensions $R$ using techniques from noncommutative unique factorization domains and a generalized version of the Gelfand--Tsetlin procedure.
 In its original form, the Gelfand--Tsetlin procedure is used to construct large commutative subalgebras of noncommutative algebras (usually universal enveloping algebras) or of Poisson algebras.
 One starts with a chain of $\KK$-algebra embeddings